 The reverse surface is coated with a 10µm corrosion resistant chrome free primer and a 10µm top surface paint system.

 Steel is generally regarded as a rigid material offering only strength.
-This is not true of ArcelorMittal South Africa’s galvanised sheet used as substrate for Chromadek®.
+This is not true of ArcelorMittal South Africa’s galvanised steel used as substrate for Chromadek®.
 It is readily formable which makes it eminently suitable for a wide variety of end-uses in the building industry.
-The formability of the substrate is matched by the flexibility of the paint system – two characteristics desired by architects, profilers and developers.
+The formability of the substrate is matched by the flexibility of the paint system, two characteristics desired by architects, profilers and developers..

-When handling Chromadek® on site, care should be taken not to damage the surface finish.
+When handling Chromadek® on site, care should be taken not to damage the surface finish, see do’s and don’ts for Chromadek®

 If the paint surface should become scratched - either during installation or later on - specially formulated air-drying touch-up paints are available.
 The surface would first have to be cleaned of any dirt, grease or chemical pollutants that might be present.
 Keep in mind that the UV resistance of air-drying touch-up paints cannot match the UV resistance of the oven-cured Chromadek® paint systems and the use of touch-up paints should be kept to a minimum.